ibm-cloud-docs/assistant/deploy-web-chat.md

 1. Add a chat app that enables the Salesforce agent to interact with your assistant.
 To do so, create a Visualforce page, and then add a chat app to the page.
 {: #deploy-web-chat-salesforce-add-visualforce-page}

-    Visualforce pages is the mechanism that Salesforce provides for you to customize a live agent's console by adding your own pages to it.
+    Visualforce pages are the mechanism that Salesforce provides for you to customize a live agent's console by adding your own pages to it.
 A Visualforce page is similar to a standard web page, but it provides ways for you to access, display, and update your organization’s data.
 Pages can be referenced and invoked by using a unique URL, just as HTML pages on a traditional web server can be.

     - Copy the code snippet from the Visualforce page markup field.
     - From Salesforce Setup, search for **Visualforce Pages**.
 Create a page.
 Add a label and name to the page, and then paste the code snippet that you copied in the previous step into the page markup field.